ysato-g/squapi-cpu/README.md

 ```

 which makes a graph resembling Figure 4 of the same reference.
-For a detailed set-by-step instruction, see the JupyterLab notebook examples/how_to_use_squapi.ipynb:
+For a detailed step-by-step instruction, see the JupyterLab notebook examples/how_to_use_squapi.ipynb:

 ```
 $ cd ..